legendu-net/blog/misc/content/2020-01-29-tips-on-amazon-aws.markdown

 Things on this page are fragmentary and immature notes/thoughts of the author.
 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

+1. To save cost,
+    it is suggested that you start a VM instance on demand and stop it when you finish using it.

+2. You can change the VM instance type to scale up/down.

 ## CPU Instances